Skip to main content

 • Ask questions if you feel unsure about what is going on.

-• The judge is not ‘for’ or ‘against’ you; that is not their job.
+• Don’t be overly concerned about the judge.
+The judge is not ‘for’ or ‘against’ you - that is not their job.
 They will usually help or prompt you when necessary.

-• Take notes of what the other side and their witnesses say, or take a friend or relative and ask them to make notes.
-You may find a weakness in their argument and having notes will help you to argue your case more convincingly.
+• Take notes of what the other side and their witnesses say.
+If you find a weakness in their argument, having notes will help you argue your case more convincingly.

-• In some courts a volunteer from Support Through Courtmay be able to come with you.
+• Ask for someone to support you or take notes for you.
+In some courts, a volunteer from Support Through Court may be able to come with you.

-• Take notes of the judge’s order at the end.
+• Note down the judge’s order at the end.
 You may not get the written order very quickly after the end of the trial.
 Ask the judge to repeat parts of the order if you haven’t caught it.

 • Ask the judge what the order means if you do not understand it.